 Published Monday, 04 February 2013

-The case is being heard in the High Court. (© Getty)
+The case is being heard in the High Court. (© UTV)

 A judge was told Health Minister Edwin Poots' stance is irrational and discriminatory.